Category Archives: Course design

 Designing a new course over the summer is fun.

 I’m working on a course on the History of Disability and Disease in the U.S., and a great deal of the content is new to me.
+I enjoy searching for possible sources.
+I like reading them and I’m excited about what I’m learning.

 I don’t think of myself as a creative person, but I like the creative aspects of designing a course – using my imagination about what happened in the past and what the experience could be like for students.